Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: ChASE for hermitian matrices

-\begin{justify} Once the polynomial filter is designed, the search space $\hat{V}$ is initialized with random vectors drawn from a normal distribution and then enters the main loop.
-At each iteration, $\hat{V}$ is filtered and subsequently orthonormalized using either a distributed Cholesky QR or a block Householder QR algorithm, depending on its conditioning\XZdone{Should we mention CholQR explicitly? we have an estimation of condition number for hermitian case, but not for quasi-hermitian case, if we include this information, that it will be a little dangerous that the reviewers may wonder how to estimate the conditioning for quasi-hermitian case}\EDdone{All the demonstration of the condition number of the filtered vectors depend on the spectral decomposition of $\hat{V}$.
-Because a similar decomposition can probably be obtained in the speudo-hermitian case, I am inclined to say that the condition number calculations should hold.}.
+The search space $W$ is initialized with random vectors drawn from a normal distribution.
+At each iteration, $W$ is \OLD{filtered and subsequently orthonormalized using either a distributed Cholesky QR or a block Householder QR algorithm, depending on its condition number.}filtered via the three-term recurrence relation

+and where $\alpha_i$ and $\beta_{i-1}$ are scalars.
+The filtered space is subsequently orthonormalized using either a distributed Cholesky QR or a block Householder QR algorithm, depending on its condition number \cite{napoli_estimating_2026}.
 In both cases, the orthonormalized vectors are collected in the $m \times \nevex$ matrix $Q$.
-ChASE then proceeds with the Rayleigh-Ritz procedure to compute approximate eigenpairs.
-Specifically, a Ritz pair $(\Tilde{\omega}, \Tilde{\bx})$ approximates an exact eigenpair $(\omega, \bx)$, where $\Tilde{\omega} \in \mathbb{R}$ and $\Tilde{\bx} \in \mathrm{range}(Q)$.
-Here, $\omega$ is an eigenvalue in the diagonal matrix $\Omega$ of \eqref{introduction::resonant_eigenvalue_problem}, and $\bx$ is an eigenvector from the set $X$.
-Each Ritz-pair should satisfy the following Galerkin condition \rw{(see e.g. \cite{saad_numerical_2011}})
+ChASE proceeds with a Rayleigh-Ritz step to compute approximate eigenpairs: A Ritz pair $(\Tilde{\omega}, \Tilde{\bx})$ approximates an exact eigenpair $(\omega, \bx)$, where $\Tilde{\omega} \in \mathbb{R}$ and $\Tilde{\bx} \in \mathrm{range}(Q)$, with $\omega$ an eigenvalue in the diagonal matrix $\Omega$ of \eqref{introduction::resonant_eigenvalue_problem}, and $\bx$ an eigenvector from the set $X$.
+Each Ritz-pair should satisfy the following Galerkin condition (see e.g. \cite{saad_numerical_2011})